yedidyakfir/mageflow/docs/documentation/chain.md

 ## Why Use Chains?

-Chaining tasks is usefull orchestrating tool when multiple tasks are really one task, and a failure of one should stop the entire pipeline.
+Chaining tasks is a useful orchestrating tool when multiple tasks are really one task, and a failure of one should stop the entire pipeline.
-Using chain methods you can do exactly that.
-Binding the entire process as a single tasks, in this way you can also treat it as such when using other orchestration tools like swarm.
+Using chain methods, you can do exactly that.
+Binding the entire process as a single task, in this way you can also treat it as such when using other orchestration tools like swarm.